4lysson-a/galery-flix/README.md

 > [!WARNING]
 > This is an old project, made for study purposes only.
-Because of this, it may contain several inconsistencies in its code base.
+Because of this, it may contain several inconsistencies in its code base, or broken things like links and images.

 ---